Seeed-Studio/wiki-documents/docs/Motor_Bridge_Cape_v1.0.md

 ![](https://raw.githubusercontent.com/SeeedDocument/Motor_Bridge_Cape_v1.0/master/img/Motor_bridge_driver.jpg)

 The Motor Bridge Cape features bi-directional motor control using two TB6612FNG integrated dual H-bridge, so it can control two stepper motors or four brushed DC motors with 6 ~15V DC  ower and about 1A current draw per motor.
 The cape provides 5V regulated power to BBG or BBB with a max input voltage of 15V.
 It also has six servo control interfaces and six expand I\O.  All the features are provided by the on board STM32F0 coprocessor.
-The MCU can communicate with BeagleBone by I<sup>2</sup>C or UART interface.
+The MCU can communicate with BeagleBone® by I<sup>2</sup>C or UART interface.

 [![](https://raw.githubusercontent.com/SeeedDocument/common/master/Get_One_Now_Banner.png)](https://www.seeedstudio.com/Motor-Bridge-Cape-p-2569.html)